codeHaiku22/vocabulary/README.md

 This is a growing list of words I have come across for which the meaning/definition was unknown.
 New words are often added as they are encoutered when reading books.

 #### Current Book
-The book currently being read is below.

 Title | Author | Start Date
 --- | --- | --:
 The Left Hand of Darkness | Ursula K. Le Guin | 9/5/2024

 #### Past Books
-The books that have been read are below.

 Title | Author | Start Date | End Date
 --- | --- | --: | ---: